jasonkneen/nl.fokkezb.form/guides/fieldsets/README.md

 You can further customize the `Ti.UI.TableViewSection` in 2 ways:

 ### Apply properties
-Set any `Ti.UI.TableViewSection` properties via the fieldset's `section` property:
+Set any `Ti.UI.TableViewSection` properties via the fieldset's `section` property in either JS or TSS:

 	{
 		fieldsets: [{